Greenadine/acf-javacord/README.md

 ACF-Javacord allows the usage of the powerful command framework ACF for Javacord-based Discord bots.
 Supports both message commands (traditional bot commands), as well as the new slash commands.

 ### DISCLAIMER
-This implementation of ACF is not official, and the core of ACF has been marked as not stable enough for new implementations, and the project is not fully finished yet.
+This implementation of ACF is not official.
+The core of ACF has been marked as not stable enough for new implementations, and the project is not fully finished yet.
 Use this implementation at your own risk.

 ## Documentation
 * [Wiki](https://github.com/Greenadine/acf-javacord/wiki)